On approximations of Feynman path integrals: 2 Definitions and the main theorem

 \chapter{2 Definitions and the main theorem}

 We start by looking the case of the free particle i.e. the case when $H=P^{2}/2m$.
-Here Hamiltonian and Lagrangian are the same and thus this is not the most interesting case in it's own (although to prove the point, this would be good enough for me) but we will need it when we look the more general case.
-Since we apply number theory in our calculations, we need to scale units so that certain values are integers, in particular we need (in this free particle case) that $th/2m$ is an integer.
-We can get this by scaling only length but when we start splitting time we are in problems, we need, at least eventually, to rescale the units and end up studying thing in a smaller scale (if I have understood things correctly, physicists study in QFT something similar under the name renomalization group, brave readers can try to learn about this e.g. from [Me], in fact, the same seems to be true also for other field theories like the theory of relativity).
+Here the Lagrangian and the classical Hamiltonian are the same and thus this is not the most interesting case in it's own (although to demonstrate the points I am making, this would be have been good enough for me) but we will need it when we look more general cases.

-{\bf Remark 1}.
-Scaling of the length does not affect to the position operator (only to our interpretation of the numbers).
-However, this is not true with the momentum operator, it depends on the numerical value of $h$ and this depends on the scaling.

-{\bf Remark 2}.
-We also need that $t/\pi$ and $th/\pi$ are rational numbers.
-There are dense sets of possible values for $t$ and $m$ such that there is, in a sense, a dense set of scalings for length as below so that all the requirements are satisfied or alternatively we can scale units for time and mass so that $t/\pi$ and $m$ are a rational numbers and then the scaling of length must make also $h$ a rational number (and all so that $th/2m$ is a natural number).

-Before looking further these scalings, we need to tell what the approximations of the time evolution operator are: In this free particle case this is easy.
+We start from the question: what the approximations of the time evolution operator are.
+In this free particle case this is easy.
 In general it is not (we will return to this later): E.g. in [HH1], in the case of the harmonic oscillator we used rather tricky approach for two reasons.
 First, it is not clear that the natural choices actually approximate the time evolution operator in $L_{2}(\R )$ and second, even if they do, the propagators for these natural choices would not be easy to calculate in the approximations.
-But in this free particle case $K^{t}_{N}=e^{-itP_{N}^{2}/2m\hbar}$ (in [HH1] there is a small twist here related to the scaling, which will not be visible in this paper, see [HH1]).
-In [HH1] we showed that the ultraproduct of these operators give the right operators in the image $H_{s}$ of the embedding $F$ of $L_{2}(\R )$ to the ultraproduct.
+But in this free particle case the time evolution operator $K^{t}_{N}$ is $e^{-itP_{N}^{2}/2m\hbar}$ in the approximation $H_{N}$.
+In [HH1] we showed that the ultraproduct of these operators gives the right operators in the image $H_{u}$ of the embedding $F$ of $L_{2}(\R )$ to the ultraproduct.
 In the approximation $H_{N}$, I will write simply $K^{t}$ for the approximation $K^{t}_{N}$ and similarly $P$ and $Q$ for $P_{N}$ and $Q_{N}$, when $N$ is clear from the context (this makes formulas more readable).
-And now to the scaling: So we fix the time $t>0$ (see Remark 2) and pick a scaling (choose the unit for length) so that $th/2m$ is an integer, say $th/2m=1$ (i.e. $th/m=2$) for simplicity (formulas become more readable).
-This $2$ i.e. $th/m$ will appear in our formulas in many places.